HuyAms/realtime-exercises/README.md

 ```

 ### requestAnimationFrame
 When we are away from the window, it shouldn't be polling the new messages.
+It costs compute resources.
+Instead, we should only run the pooling when users focus on the window.

+Solution: use `requestAnimationFrame` instead of the `setTimeout`